-By far, the largest portion of the District's net position reflects its investment in capital assets (e.g., land, buildings, machinery and equipment), less any related debt used to acquire those assets that are still outstanding.
+By far, the largest portion of the District's net position reflects its investment in capital assets (e.g., land, leased building, equipment, boats, and vehicles, and intangibles), less any related debt used to acquire those assets that are still outstanding.
 The District uses these capital assets to provide services to citizens; consequently, these assets are not available for future spending.
 Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.